Quantum versus Classical Online Streaming Algorithms with Advice: The Black Hats Method for Constructing Online Minimization Problems

-Secondly, let us prove for $b=0$.
-It means that the algorithm has not any advice and we get situation from Theorem \ref{th:bh-rand-lower}.
+Secondly, let us prove the claim for $b=0$.
+It means that the algorithm does not have any advice and we get the situation from Theorem \ref{th:bh-lower}.

-Thirdly, let us prove for other cases.
+Thirdly, let us consider the claim for other cases.
 Assume that we already proved the claim for any pair $(b'',k')$ such that $b'\leq b$, $k' \leq k$ and at least one of these inequalities is strict.
 We focus on the first prisoner.

 Assume that there is an input $X^1\in\{0,1\}^{m_1}$ for the first prisoner such that this prisoner cannot compute an answer with bounded error.
-Then we use this input and get situation for $k-1$ prisoners and $b$ advice bits.
-In that case $k-b-1$ prisoners are wrong, plus the first one is also wrong.
+Then we use this input and get a situation for $k-1$ prisoners and $b$ advice bits.
+In that case, $k-b-1$ prisoners are wrong, plus the first one is also wrong.

-Assume that the algorithm always can compute answer with bounded error for the first prisoner.
-So we can describe the process of communication with Adviser in the following way: Adviser separates all possible inputs into $2^b$ non-overlapping groups $G_1,\dots,G_{2^b}$.
-After that he sends number of the group that contains current input to the algorithm.
-Then the algorithm $A$ processes the input with knowledge that an input can be only from this group.
+Assume that the algorithm always can compute an answer with a bounded error for the first prisoner.
+So we can describe the process of communication with the adviser in the following way: the adviser separates all possible inputs into $2^b$ non-overlapping groups $G_1,\dots,G_{2^b}$.
+After that, he sends a number of the group that contains current input to the algorithm.
+Then the algorithm $A$ processes the input with the knowledge that an input can be only from this group.